 Fee Reduction for Individuals Age 60 and Older

-At the time of registration, adults 60 years and older may enroll in select courses for a reduced fee.
+At the time of registration, individuals age 60 and older may enroll in select courses for a reduced fee.
 Class costs are provided in each catalog course listing and online course description.
-Contact the Continuing Education office for questions regarding the reduced rate.
+Contact the CE office for questions regarding the reduced rate.
 Reduction will be calculated at check-out.

 Senior Citizen Scholarship